SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders of Marathon Digital Holdings, Inc. f/k/a Marathon Patent Group, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of February 15, 2022 - MARA

-To: All persons or entities who purchased or otherwise acquired securities of Marathon Digital Holdings, Inc. f/k/a Marathon Patent Group, Inc. ("Marathon" or the "Company") MARA between October 13, 2020 and November 15, 2021.
+To: All persons or entities who purchased or otherwise acquired securities of Marathon Digital Holdings, Inc. f/k/a Marathon Patent Group, Inc. ("Marathon") MARA between October 13, 2020 and November 15, 2021.
 You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the District of Nevada.
 To get more information go to:

 or contact Joseph E. Levi, Esq. either via email at jlevi@levikorsinsky.com or by telephone at (212) 363-7500.
 There is no cost or obligation to you.